jonathanhogg/flitter/docs/language.md

 attributes of the node.
 Nodes can also be followed by one or more `#tag`s to add tags for readability and logging.

-When the **flitter** engine is run with this file, it will evaluate the code repeatedly (at an attempted 60fps) and render this to screen.
+When the **Flitter** engine is run with this file, it will evaluate the code repeatedly (at an attempted 60fps) and render this to screen.
 Note that one explicitly specifies a window to be drawn into.
 The engine supports multiple windows.